 This approach led to the larger challenge of finding a way to avoid operating a separate physical database in each state because running siloe’d databases adds both great expense and great complexity to application architecture.
 When thinking about the application complexity keep in mind that real-money gaming requires a real-time processing engine that can support millions of concurrent users who are placing bets at the same time which puts enormous pressure on the database.

-Choosing CockroachDB allowed the company to use a single database to help the company meet compliance regulations in every state.
+Choosing CockroachDB allowed the company to use a single database to help them meet compliance regulations in every state.
 With CockroachDB they’re able to have a database gateway node in each state where they do business, and easily add new states as their coverage grows.
 Because CockroachDB functions as a single logical database, the application is able to talk to nodes in each respective state and use geo-partitioning to ensure data remains properly domiciled.

 Hiring engineers is really, really hard.
 This report from LinkedIn found that it took, on average, 49 days to hire an engineer - that’s almost two months.
 Even if you’re able to hire for multiple open heads concurrently, it’s still a massive lead time.
 That’s money lost.